Neesonn/luckylogicit/README.md

 - **Error Handling**: Comprehensive error boundaries
 - **Performance**: Optimized images and assets
 - **Security**: Enhanced CSP and privacy features
+- **Troubleshooting Guide**: Modern, accessible, and mobile-friendly.
+Includes robust search, swipeable accordion on mobile, contextual tips, and step completion with ARIA/keyboard support.
+Legal disclaimer is now in the Terms under 'Use of Website'.
+- **Cookie Banner**: Now links to Privacy Policy, Cookie Policy, and Terms & Conditions for full compliance.
+- **Legal**: Disclaimer about troubleshooting guides is clearly stated in the Terms & Conditions (see 'Use of Website' section).

 ---